9 Reasons Why Your New Software Implementation Is Failing

 - Introducing the onboarding program and expected time frame.

 Onboarding program.
 A lot of software providers have an onboarding program, where they teach you how to get the most of it and help you with the first steps.
 It might seem like an unnecessary cost, but be assured – it is most definitely worth the investment.
 The cost of not properly using a great tool is likely much higher.
 If you did not have a well-organised onboarding program – it is highly possible, that your people simply do not know how to use this new tool.

 According to Scoro’s Onboarding Manager Elvita, not listening to onboarding experts is a crucial mistake:

 “Sometimes we have customers who want to rearrange or shorten the onboarding process.
 Customer commitment is great, but taking full control and wanting to dictate the whole process is not so good.
 If this happens, the project might fail already in the onboarding process.
 If we somehow manage to get them onboard, they might fail later.
 I suggest to trust the specialists – they have a much better experience.”

 Doing one generic training.
 As mentioned before, software is used differently based on roles and departments.
 Use cases differ between administrative and user roles, or between Marketing and Finance departments.
-If you have organised the same generic training for all of them – again, people might not know how to use the tool properly.
+If you have organized the same generic training for all of them – again, people might not know how to use the tool properly.

-Scoro’s Onboarding Manager Elvita also emphasises the importance of managerial engagement:
+Scoro’s Onboarding Manager Elvita also emphasizes the importance of managerial engagement:

 “It’s a must for the team leaders or managers to participate in the training and to support the people who are doing the training.
 If the team is doing the training alone, they might not listen, or they might start dismissing what they do not like.
 If the team leader is present, he/she knows the process and can say – yes, you should use it in that way.”